Autumn walk to Oak Hill’s fire tower

 Mount Kearsarge in Warner, seen from the Swope Slope vista on Oak Hill in Concord, New Hampshire.

-Some of my favorite short after-work hikes have been in Concord, New Hampshire, not far from the State House to which I used to travel for business.
+Some of my favorite short after-work hikes have been in Concord, New Hampshire.
 The trails on Oak Hill and in Winant Park stand out.
-Now there’s a new one – new to me, anyway – on the north side of town, where I recently walked for a fine hour and a half.
+Now there’s a new trail – new to me, anyway – on the north side of town, where I recently walked for a fine hour and a half.

 The two-and-a-half-mile long trail is a segment of the Concord-Lake Sunapee Rail Trail (CLSRT).
-This long-abandoned old rail line will someday be an uninterrupted upgraded rail trail once again linking Concord and Lake Sunapee.
+This long-abandoned old rail line will someday be an uninterrupted upgraded rail trail linking Concord and Lake Sunapee.
 For now, it’s a disjointed thing, with a little piece open for use in Warner, another in Bradford, and now another in Concord.

 I was there on an overcast, comfortably cool day.
-I overshot the lot by just a bit as I drove north on U.S. 3; turning around was no problem in a nearby business’s lot.
-Mine was the only car in the parking lot at the trailhead, at 25 Fisherville Road (U.S. 3).
+I had the parking lot to myself at the trailhead, at 25 Fisherville Road (U.S. 3).
 I found there an information kiosk and a bike-service stand.

 trailhead Concord-Sunapee rail trail, Concord NH

 Trailhead in Concord, on U.S. 3.
+Photos by Ellen Kolb.

 The first section of trail had a surface of smooth well-packed stone dust.
 The trail was flanked by businesses on one side and a wide open field on the other.